notion-enhancer/notion-enhancer/pkg/helpers.md

-these shared variables/classes/functions (used for consistency of error handling and cross-platform functionality) were previously documented in the [module-creation docs](../DOCUMENTATION.md). however, to ensure things can be toggled on/off no non-core code is executed on enhancement. it is unlikely any of these will need to be used, so they were removed from the main docs in an attempt to keep things as simple as possible.
+these shared variables/classes/functions (used for consistency of error handling and cross-platform functionality) were previously documented in the [module-creation docs](../DOCUMENTATION.md). however, to ensure things can be toggled on/off no non-core code is executed on enhancement. this does made certain modding more difficult, but with some clever code the same results can be achieved.

+it is unlikely any of these will need to be used, so they were removed from the main docs in an attempt to keep things as simple as possible.